British Postmark Society Journal

 The BPS Journal is published four time a year, at the end of January, April, July and October.
 Regular features include news about handstamps, stamp cancelling machines (both die-based and inkjet), slogan postmarks, special event postmarks, postal labels and instructional or explanatory markings, Post Office openings and closures, Mail Centre changes, computer-printed postage labels, and PPIs (printed postage impressions) of Royal Mail and of rival mail companies.
-The BPS Journal is distributed in printed form by post to all UK members, while for overseas members it is available by post or as a PDF download.
+The BPS Journal is distributed in printed form by post or as a PDF download.
 The cover of a recent issue appears on the Home page.
 We are currently working towards making the archives of the BPS Quarterly Bulletin and the BPS Journal since 1958 available in digital form.

 Books About Postmarks

 The best general guide to our areas of collecting and study is the 9th Edition of 'Collect British Postmarks', published in December 2013 by Stanley Gibbons Ltd and available by mail-order from the publisher.
 The SG 8th Edition of 2011 was a successor to the 7th Edition published in 1997 by the British Postmark Society - itself based on the earlier works of the late Dr J T Whitney.
 This is a general guide to the study and collecting of British Postmarks from 1661 to the present.
 The latest edition further updates all types of postmarks and their prices, including the effects of recent reductions in the number of Mail Centres.
 The current edition, contains much new and updated information compared with earlier versions, which are widely available second-hand but no longer recommended as guides.

-The British Postmark Society has published a number of books about particular types of postmark over the years, and the following are currently available from Colin Peachey:
+The British Postmark Society has published a number of books about particular types of postmark over the years, and the following are currently available:

 'Krag Machine Postmarks of Great Britain & Ireland' by Paul T Carter was published by the BPS in September 2012.
 The book covers Krag stamp-cancelling machines used in Great Britain, Northern Ireland, Channel Islands, Isle of Man and the Irish Republic from 1905 to 2012 – all covered for the first time in a single publication (with more than 90 colour and 3000 mono illustrations).
-Available from the author; for further details and prices, please download the order form here.
+Second Edition (July 2022), fully updated and expanded, is now available as a free PDF download - see below.